-Have you been asking yourself whether it is worth investing with Nutmeg?
-Then keep reading this Nutmeg review – after investing with Nutmeg since 2013, and experimenting with other digital wealth managers, we are certainly well placed to help you make up your mind.
+Have you been asking yourself whether it is worth investing in Nutmeg?
+Then keep reading this Nutmeg review – my Nutmeg investing experience stretches back to 2013.
+We have also experimented with other digital wealth managers, so we are well placed to help you make up your mind.

-Before we go any further, this Nutmeg review is entirely independent, and our only aim is to help you make up your mind about the match, or mismatch, between you and Nutmeg.
+Before we go any further, this Nutmeg review is entirely independent, and our only aim is to help you make up your mind about the match, or mismatch, between you and Nutmeg investing.

-Were you to decide to open an investment account with Nutmeg while, or after, reading this review, you can do so using the links included in this post – joining through The Money Principle will give you six months investing with no management fee, and it will give me a small commission.
+Were you to decide to open a Nutmeg investment account while, or after, reading this review, you can do so using the links included in this post – joining through The Money Principle will give you six months investing with no management fee, and it will give me a small commission.

 Nutmeg is one of many digital wealth managers.
-While these wealth managers opened investing to ordinary people – people who are not obscenely wealthy, who don’t get off on reading the company listings in the Financial Times and who don’t wear pinstripe suits – it is also rather difficult to select the one that meets your specific investment needs.
+While these wealth managers opened investing to people like you and me – people who are not obscenely wealthy, who don’t get off on reading the company listings in the Financial Times and who don’t wear pinstripe suits – it is also rather difficult to select the platform that meets your specific investment needs.

 Come in, Nutmeg investment review!

-This review will help you decide whether investing with Nutmeg is a good match for you by:
+This investment review will help you decide whether investing with Nutmeg is a good match for you by:

 - Offering you an overview of how Nutmeg investing works (and your part in it);

 - Reviewing Nutmeg investment portfolios and instruments;